Though no longer available in the blue we tested, you can pick up this Best Buy winner in green! All features and specs remain the same.November 2018

 The Dirt Bag was surprisingly easy to pack inside a larger cragging pack, while it didn't compress down or have any cinch straps, the fabric and construction's supple nature made the Dirt Bag easier than you'd think to shove into any pack.
-It was easier to pack than the stiffer Petzl Kab and about the same as the Black Diamond Super Slacker.
-The Dirt Bag II packed much more efficiently than most "backpack" style models and is simple to load with any rope.
+The Dirt Bag II packs much more efficiently than most "backpack" style models and is simple to load with any rope.
 Its main shortcoming in packability is that it doesn't have any compression straps to reduce any unused space in the bag.

-The Dirt Bag 2 features a single padded shoulder strap, which proved to be enough for most approaches up to around 30 minutes.
-For shorter moves, the Dirt Bag wasn't quite as easy as some other models like the Petzl Kab that stayed open like a bucket but it wasn't far behind.
+The Dirt Bag II features a single padded shoulder strap, which proved to be enough for most approaches up to around 30 minutes.
+For shorter moves, the Dirt Bag wasn't quite as easy as some other models like that stay open like a bucket, but it wasn't far behind.

 The zippered opening of the bag did allow us to easily pile everything inside and walk a short distance while the zipper was left open.
 When we over-stuffed, zipped it up, and slung it over our backs, the button came undone on a few occasions and the bag slowly unzipped as it jostled with each step.

 The Dirt Bag 2 pretty much has no "extra" features but is very simple to use.
-It sports no pockets or gear loops, but it does have a few nice, very functional features, like the zippered opening to make packing the rope easier, a top grab loop and a padded shoulder strap.
+It sports no pockets or gear loops, but it does have a few nice, very functional features like a zippered opening to make packing the rope easier, a top grab loop and a padded shoulder strap.